chalin/ng-darrrt-codelab/docs/step-9.md

 ### Minify the JavaScript

-This step is necessary because `pub build` doesn't yet work with the code lab samples.
+To reduce the size of the generated JavaScript by half or more, you can minify the JavaScript.
+_Minification_ is the process of removing all unnecessary characters from source code.
-(The `pub build` command automatically minifies the JavaScript.)
+In the future, you'll be able to use the `pub build` command, which automatically minifies the outpu.
+Unfortunately `pub build`
-The section has a workaround.
+doesn't yet work with the code lab samples, so this section has a workaround.

+<b> &rarr; In Dart Editor, click the little arrow to the right of the Run button. </b>

-<b> &rarr; In Dart Editor, _[PENDING: instructions for modifying the launch to specify --minify]_ </b>
+_[PENDING: instructions for modifying the launch to specify --minify]_ </b>

-_[PENDING: link to what they should do now]_
+_[PENDING: link to what to do next: tutorial, ...]_

 ## [Home](../README.md) | [< Previous](step-8.md)